ng-log/ng-log/docs/sinks.md

 ## Registering Log Sinks

-To use the custom sink and instance of the above interface implementation must be registered using `google::AddLogSink` which expects a pointer to the `google::LogSink` instance.
-To unregister use `google::RemoveLogSink`.
+To use the custom sink and instance of the above interface implementation must be registered using `nglog::AddLogSink` which expects a pointer to the `nglog::LogSink` instance.
+To unregister use `nglog::RemoveLogSink`.
 Both functions are thread-safe.

 !!! danger "`LogSink` ownership"
-    The `google::LogSink` instance must not be destroyed until the referencing pointer is unregistered.
+    The `nglog::LogSink` instance must not be destroyed until the referencing pointer is unregistered.

 ## Direct Logging